 - Turn the dough out onto a floured surface and pat the dough into a rectangle about 1-inch thick.
 Lightly dust the surface of the dough.
 Roll out the rectangle to 12 1/2 inches long by 10 inches wide and about 1/4-inch thick.
 With a sharp knife, cut the dough into twenty 2 1/2-inch square beignets.

-- Fry the beignets, a couple at a time until golden brown and crispy on all sides, about 3 to 5 minutes.
+- Fry beignets, just a couple at a time until golden brown and crispy on all sides, about 3 to 5 minutes.
 Remove and drain on a paper towels.
 Sprinkle the beignets with powdered sugar and serve.